 Electric-assist steering is used on the Quest and the feel and operation are on par with conventional systems.
 Quest is quite maneuverable and requires less than 37 feet to make a U-turn.
 A three-row SUV or crossover with roughly the same exterior dimensions, smaller cabin and cargo space, and only half-an-inch more ground clearance needs more than 40 feet.

 We made no observations on braking, which means pedal feel and the van's reaction are both appropriate.
-With the CVT's ability to control or retard downhill speed, we expect Quest would be the least likely van to have brake issues.
+The CVT can help control or retard downhill speed.

 In terms of performance, the upper models enjoy only the slightest, often immeasurable, advantage in steering crispness, minimum braking distance and cornering speeds because they have one-size wider 18-inch wheels but weigh more.
 On the other hand, the 16-inch wheels will be less-expensive to replace tires, could be used for a set of winter tires if you upgrade, and might make chain-fitting easier.
 Ride quality should be a little better with the taller sidewalls of the 16-inch tires, also.